influxdata/docs-v2/content/influxdb/cloud/organizations/buckets/bucket-schema/_index.md

 - [Errors](#errors)

 ### View bucket schema types
-Only buckets with an `explicit` schema-type allow measurement schemas.
+Only buckets with an `explicit` schema-type allow bucket schemas.
 To view your bucket's schema-type, use the [`influx bucket list` command](/influxdb/cloud/reference/cli/influx/bucket-schema/list).

 ### Create a bucket schema